AndrewJVella/Keybird-Password-Manager/README.txt

 passwords from simple keys, that are easy to create and remember.

 -FEATURES-
+Accessibility:
+To prevent flashing lights, loading screens cannot update within the span of one third of a second.
+Also updates to a process, such as modifying files, also cannot update within the span of one third of a second.
+The a, s, d, f, g, h, j, k, and l keys map to 0 through 8.
+So you can use Keybird in the dark without issue.
+(Note that an update is text printed to the screen.)

 Keys:
 This app uses keys to make passwords.
 The keys are easy to remember.
 The passwords are secure.
 Keys are 16 characters max.